.280 Ackley Improved

-The .280 Ackley Improved (.280 AI) was the result of the .280 Remington case modification by P.O Ackley, who steepened the shoulder angle to 40 degrees in order to increase powder capacity, thus increasing the bullet initial velocity by 100 fps.
+The .280 Ackley Improved (.280 AI) was the result of the .280 Remington case modification by P.O Ackley, who pushed out the sidewalls at the shoulder to near parallel and steepened the shoulder angle to 40 degrees in order to increase powder capacity, thus along with increasing the allowable pressure, resulted in increasing the bullet initial velocity by approximately 100 fps.

 History

 In 1957 Remington introduced the .280 Remington, which was based on the .30-06 Springfield case necked down to 7mm.
 The cartridge was intended to compete with the .30-06 and the .270 Winchester.

-Although the .280 Remington is considered to be a very balanced cartridge combining the best attributes of both cartridiges due to the high ballistic coefficient and sectional density, characteristic of 7mm calibers, it did not reach the popularity achieved by the .30-06 and .270 Win.
+Although the .280 Remington is considered to be a very balanced cartridge combining the best attributes of both cartridges due to the high ballistic coefficient and sectional density characteristic of 7mm calibers, it did not reach the popularity achieved by the .30-06 and .270 Win.

-The famous wildcatter P.O Ackley, worked on the .280 Remington case in order to add it to the line of "Ackley Improved" cartridges and named it the .280 Ackley Improved 40 degrees.
+The famous wildcatter P.O Ackley worked on the .280 Remington case in order to add it to the line of "Ackley Improved" cartridges and named it the .280 Ackley Improved 40 degrees.
 By 2008, Nosler standardized it and SAAMI accepted it.
 Ever since, the .280 Ackley Improved has earned great popularity in the US market.
 Several different companies manufacture rifles chambered in .280 AI, including the Ruger M77 Hawkeye, Savage 110, Browning X-Bolt and Weatherby Mark V.

 Design

-The .280 AI is basically the .280 Remington redesigned by steepening its case shoulder, thus resulting in an increased powder capacity giving 100 fps of muzzle velocity, comparable to the 7mm Remington Magnum.
+The .280 AI is basically the .280 Remington redesigned by steepening its case shoulder and straightening the sidewalls to near parallel, thus resulting in an increased powder capacity giving 100 fps greater muzzle velocity, comparable to the 7mm Remington Magnum.

-The differences between the .280 Remington and the .280 Ackley improved are minimal.
 A .280 Remington cartridge fired from a rifle chambered in .280 Ackley Improved will result in a case formed for the latter, which may be used for reloading.